jchen419/Matroids-M2/README.md

 and more!

 ## Installation
+This package is distributed with Macaulay2, since version 1.11.
 To manually install the latest version:

 - Download the [source code](https://raw.githubusercontent.com/jchen419/Matroids-M2/master/Matroids.m2) (right-click, save link as -> "Matroids.m2")
 - Open a Terminal window, and `cd` to the download location if necessary